HowToDoInJava

 2.2.
 Create eclipse project

 2.3.
-Create project and import AIML library
+Import AIML library

-Create eclipse maven project to start the development.
-Choose packaging as jar and GAV coordinate as your choice and import to eclipse.
 Now create a folder lib in the base folder and copy the Ab.jar from the program-ab distribution to this folder.

 2.4.
-Add AIML to classpath
+Add AIML to Classpath

 To add AIML to classpath, add Ab.jar to deployment assembly in eclipse.
-Alternatively you can install this jar into your local maven repository and then use it.
+Alternatively, you can install this jar into your local maven repository and then use it.

-Add below AIML maven dependency to pom.xml.
+To install locally, place the jar in any folder and provide that location in the systemPath tag.
+Now, add below AIML maven dependency to pom.xml.
 Now build the maven project by command mvn clean install.

 <dependencies>